kurty51114/Assignment1_2420/README.md

 4. Click the **Upload Image** button.
 5. Upload the Arch Linux image that you downloaded

-> [!NOTE] After clicking upload, a new settings box will open and you will need to select the following settings:
+After clicking upload, a new settings box will open and you will need to select the following settings:

 6. Select **Arch Linux** in the dropdown menu
 7. Select **San Francisco 3** for the datacentre